|

 penalty of law, display an ASHI logo until having met all requirements

+for membership.
 Memberships in other professional associations for home inspectors are “fee-driven” only and do not reflect a minimum level of knowledge or display of report-writing ability.
 Basically, except for ASHI, if you pay the membership fee….you’re a member.
 For credibility, choose an ASHI inspector with logo privileges.
+12.

 Q: